jchavarri/javierchavarri.com/newsite/content/posts/js_of_ocaml-bundle-size-study.md

     "ReScript",
     "OCaml"
   ],
-  "summary": "A technical post about js_of_ocaml: a bundle size study, covering JavaScript, Js_of_ocaml, ReScript, OCaml" }
+  "summary": "A technical post about js_of_ocaml: a bundle size study, covering JavaScript, Js_of_ocaml, ReScript, OCaml", "image": "/images/js_of_ocaml-bundle-size-study-01.jpg" }
 ---